groff_diff(7) — Linux manual page

 Define a character class (or simply “class”) ident

 comprising the characters or range expressions c.
+A class

-Since class and special character names share the same
+Since class and special character names share the same name

-name with “[” and “]”, respectively, to avoid collisions
+“[” and “]”, respectively, to avoid collisions with

-with existing character names defined by groff or the user
+existing character names defined by groff or the user (with

-of the special character escape form “\[...]”, thus you
+the special character escape form “\[...]”, thus you must

-such a name.
+name.

-You can also use a character range expression consisting
+You can also use a character range expression consisting of

-of a start character followed by “-” and then an end
+a start character followed by “-” and then an end

 character.
 Internally, GNU troff converts these two